-Since we have brought the ambit of structure into question, this man-made prehistoric mound is largely composed of chalk and clay that were excavated from the surrounding areas.
+Since we have brought up the sheer scale of the structure, this man-made prehistoric mound is largely composed of chalk and clay that were excavated from the surrounding areas.
 Once again according to modern-day estimations, the gargantuan size of the mound corresponds to an astronomical 248,000 cubic m (8.75 million cu ft) of earth stacked on top of a natural hill – which was then shaped with precise geometrical considerations, thus resulting in a giant flat-topped cone.

 This flat summit of the ‘hill’ is around 30 m (100 ft) wide.
 But by recent assessment, the plane nature of the crown was probably the defensive handiwork of latter-day Anglo Saxons in the middle ages (as opposed to the pre-historic people who actually constructed the Silbury Hill).
 To that end, archaeologists estimate that the crown of this mound was originally more bulbous in shape, so as to conform to the circular geometry of the overall scope (including the almost perfect circular base of the hill – which measures an astounding 548 ft in diameter).